Information flow in parameterized quantum circuits: Acknowledgements

 \section{Acknowledgements}

 The authors thank Philipp Schleich and Jakob S. Kottmann for providing valuable feedback regarding the manuscript.
 A.A.-G. acknowledges the generous support from Google, Inc. in the form of a Google Focused Award.
 A.A.-G. also acknowledges support from the Canada Industrial Research Chairs Program and the Canada 150 Research Chairs Program.
+L.B.K acknowledges support from the Carlsberg Foundation.
 Computations were performed on the niagara supercomputer at the SciNet HPC Consortium.~\cite{niagara1, niagara2} SciNet is funded by: the Canada Foundation for Innovation; the Government of Ontario; Ontario Research Fund - Research Excellence; and the University of Toronto.